6 payoffs multifamily communities see after implementing smart apartment technology

-Even with just a basic smart package consisting of a hub, door locks, and a thermostat, multifamily operators can open the door to higher rent prices.
+Even with an intelligent WiFi solution or a basic smart package consisting of a hub, door locks, and a thermostat, multifamily operators can open the door to higher rent prices.
 According to information presented at National Apartment Association’s 2019 Apartmentalize, the increased rent premiums for such a package can range from $25-$40 per unit depending on the market.

 You’ll recoup your costs before it’s an expected amenity